Thank you and welcome back to the Rush Limbaugh Program.

 That's where you shop.

-Now this the now the supermarket comes in, and you know, they've got uh a couple thousand feet, and uh whether it's called Safeway out here or so or something something else.
+Now, the supermarket comes in, and they've got a couple thousand feet, and whether it's called Safeway Out here or something else, back in the 40s, early 50s, these were very disruptive.

-Well, initially that was the impact.
+Well, initially, that was the impact.

-You don't have to drive to this place that has a giant uh store full of all kinds of stuff at cheaper prices.
+You don't have to drive to this place that has a giant store full of all kinds of stuff at cheaper prices.

 You can shop in your neighborhood.